jakeatkinson30/ticTacToe/README.md

-## This is a simple Tic Tac Toe game, built using HTML, CSS and Javascript.
+## This is a simple Tic Tac Toe game, built using HTML, CSS and Typescript.

 ### Features